Body snatching: Race and body snatching

 Public graveyards were not only arranged by social and economic standing, but also by race.
-New York was 15% black in the 1780s.
-"Bayley's dissecting tables, as well as those of Columbia College" often took bodies from the segregated section of Potter's Field, the Negroes Burying Ground.
-Free blacks as well as slaves were buried there.
-In February 1787, a group of free blacks petitioned the city's common council about the medical students, who "under cover of night...dig up the bodies of the deceased, friends and relatives of the petitioners, carry them away without respect to age or sex, mangle their flesh out of wanton curiosity and then expose it to beasts and birds."
+New York was 15% Black in the 1780s.
+Students of local medical schools often took bodies from the segregated section (the Negroes Burying Ground) of Potter's Field, where free Blacks and slaves were buried.
+In February 1787, a group of free Blacks petitioned the city's common council about the medical students, who "under cover of night ... dig up the bodies of the deceased, friends and relatives of the petitioners, carry them away without respect to age or sex, mangle their flesh out of wanton curiosity and then expose it to beasts and birds".

 In the antebellum American South, bodies of enslaved workers were routinely used for anatomical study; in one case that has been studied, 80% of the corpses dissected at Transylvania University in the 1830s and 1840s were African American.
 The ready availability of such bodies was cited as an incentive to enroll by Southern medical schools such as the Medical College of South Carolina.
-According to Hampden-Sydney, in Richmond, Virginia, "from the peculiarity of our institutions [slavery], materials [anatomical subjects] can be obtained in abundance, and we believe are not surpassed if equaled by any city in the country."
-In fact the ready availability of [Black] corpses was cited as a reason why Richmond would be a good place to found a medical school.
-The largest burial ground for enslaved and free people of color in the United States, the Shockoe Hill African Burying Ground is located in Richmond.
+According to Hampden-Sydney, in Richmond, Virginia, "from the peculiarity of our institutions [slavery], materials [anatomical subjects] can be obtained in abundance, and we believe are not surpassed if equaled by any city in the country".
+In fact, the ready availability of [Black] corpses was cited as a reason why Richmond would be a good place to found a medical school.
+The largest burial ground for enslaved and free people of color in the United States, the Shockoe Hill African Burying Ground, is located in Richmond.

 The bodies of criminals about to be executed were routinely requested of authorities for this purpose.
 In 1859, after John Brown's raid on Harpers Ferry, Virginia, the University of Virginia and Winchester Medical College both requested the cadavers of those about to be hanged.
 Four, three black (Shields Green, John Anthony Copeland Jr., and Jeremiah Anderson), and one white (John Brown's son Watson Brown), were obtained by the latter college.
 In retaliation, Union troops burned Winchester Medical College in 1862; it never reopened.